chuanqisun/htmaa-2025/src/posts/week-07/index.md

 ![Designing the full scale model](./media/full-scale-cad.webp) **Designing the Full Scale Model**

 Special thanks to Dan, who helped me set up the machine and run the job.
 I did all my CAD work in Onshape, which unfortunately does not have a free CAM solution for students.
-Dan generously let me use his Fusion360 license to generate the toolpaths.
+Dan generously let me use his Fusion 360 license to generate the toolpaths.

 During the first CAM simulation, I realized I had misunderstood how dogbones work.
 I had placed the center of the dogbone circle at the corner of the part, creating a bottleneck that the drill bit couldn't navigate.